Privacy

 Children

-This site and the practice are intended for adults aged 18 and over.
-We do not knowingly collect personal data from children.
+This website and our contact form are intended for adults aged 18 and over, and we do not knowingly collect personal data from children through the site.
 If you believe a child has submitted information to us, please contact us and we will delete it.

 Terms of use